princecodes247/monarch/README.md

 };
 ```

-### Tagged Union - taggedUnion()
+### Tagged Union

-The `taggedUnion` allows you to define a schema for related types, each with its own structure, distinguished by a common "tag" field.
+The `taggedUnion()` allows you to define a schema for related types, each with its own structure, distinguished by a common "tag" field.
 This is useful for representing variable types in a type-safe manner.

 ```typescript - taggedUnion()